Swap the Caribbean for the Scilly Isles and Lake Como for Windermere with these amazing places in England that will make you feel like you’re abroad.

-But don’t be too hasty.
-I know we can’t ALWAYS guarantee the weather here, but we do have a heap of utterly amazing places to explore right on our doorstep.
-In fact plenty compare to the most popular holiday destinations.
+I know we can’t ALWAYS guarantee the weather here in England, but we do have a heap of utterly amazing places to visit.

 Forget travelling abroad, all these places are right here at home!